pchain-org/homebrew-pchain/README.md

 brew install pchain
 ```

-Upgrade pchain client
+Upgrade the latest pchain client

 ```shell
 brew upgrade pchain
 ```
+Make sure to check the different options and commands with `pchain --help`

 After installing, run `pchain account new` to create an account on your node.

-Make sure to check the different options and commands with `pchain --help`

 ## Building from source